hashicorp/consul/website/source/docs/agent/telemetry.html.md

   </tr>
   <tr>
     <td>`consul.proxy.web.inbound.tx_bytes`</td>
-    <td>This increments by the number of bytes transfered to an upstream
+    <td>This increments by the number of bytes transferred to an upstream
     connection.
 Where supported a `src` label is added indicating the service name the proxy represents, and a `dst` label is added indicating the service name the upstream is connecting to.</td>